-The simulation and physics work package is now starting to produce results.
-New RAs have taken up project posts at Birmingham, Imperial and UCL and are contributing to all aspects of the project software.
+The simulation and physics work package is now starting to function effectively.
+New RAs have taken up project posts at Birmingham, Imperial and UCL and are familiarising themselves with all aspects of the project software.
 There are new Ph.D. students taking part in the project at Imperial and RHUL.
 In addition, a new RA has started at Cambridge in a University-funded post, mainly to work on global detector design studies.
-Regular meetings have been taking place since October 2005, with notes from these and related software information maintained on our project web pages7.
+Regular meetings have been taking place since Oct 2005, with notes from these and related software information maintained on our project web pages3.